danadria/danadria.github.io/_pages/about.md

 🗞️ What's new?
 ======
+- Gave a talk at UMCU AI Methods on "Data Quality Control for Clinical Decision-Support Systems"
 - Completed the St. Antonius Hospital internship
 - Finished a master's level course on system safety for for AI system at TU Delft
 - Joined UMCU Julius Center - Data Science Group